Lartu/ldpl-std/README.md

 before the `DATA:` and `PROCEDURE:` sections.

+**Note:** please bear in mind that at the moment the LDPL Standard Library only works with [this experimental LDPL branch](https://github.com/Lartu/ldpl/pull/124), so if by the time you read this that particular branch hasn't been merged into master, you'll have to pull from it in order to use the library.

 ## License

 LDPL is distributed under the GNU General Public License 3.0.
 All LDPL Dinosaur logos are released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.